Uncovering hidden assets in your divorce

 Ultimately, hiding assets in a divorce to deprive a spouse of their fair share is a criminal offence punishable by imprisonment.
 If you are in any doubt about your ex’s disclosures, speak to your solicitor straight away.

 Osbornes Law has a team of expert divorce lawyers in London who can discuss your particular circumstances and complete Form E on your behalf to ensure your case is best represented to the court.
+We can help with tracing assets including hidden pensions, inherited money and bank accounts.

 We deal with both UK and international clients.
-If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.
+If you are overseas or outside London, we have secure high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.

 Diana Bastow is a senior divorce lawyer at Osbornes.
 She has over twelve years of experience in advising clients in relation to divorce and financial disputes with an international element.
 Diana also acts for HNW individuals which have included offshore property, businesses and trusts.
 Diana is listed as a ‘rising star’ in the Legal 500 directory.